 In periods when the capital and credit markets experience significant volatility, the amounts, sources and cost of capital available to us may be adversely affected.
 We primarily use external financing to fund acquisition, development and renovation activities.
-As of December 31, 2018, we had total indebtedness of approximately \$770.9 million including approximately \$134.8 million outstanding under our \$450.0 million revolving credit facility, \$150.0 million outstanding under our \$150.0 million senior unsecured term loan facility, which we refer to as our 2018 term loan facility, \$100.0 million of outstanding under our \$100.0 million senior unsecured term loan facility, which we refer to as our 2016 term loan facility, and \$175.0 million of outstanding fixed rate, senior unsecured notes, which we refer to as our senior unsecured notes.
-As of December 31, 2018, we had approximately \$315.2 million of available borrowing capacity under our revolving credit facility.
+As of December 31, 2019, we had total indebtedness of approximately \$907.8 million including approximately \$150.0 million outstanding under our \$150.0 million senior unsecured term loan facility, which we refer to as our 2018 term loan facility, \$100.0 million outstanding under our \$100.0 million senior unsecured term loan facility, which we refer to as our 2016 term loan facility, \$175.0 million of outstanding fixed rate, senior unsecured notes, which we refer to as our 2017 senior unsecured notes, and \$275.0 million of outstanding fixed rate, senior unsecured notes, which we refer to as our 2019 senior unsecured notes.
+As of December 31, 2019, we had approximately \$450.0 million of available borrowing capacity under our revolving credit facility.
 If sufficient sources of external financing are not available to us on cost effective terms, we could be forced to limit our acquisition, development and renovation activities or take other actions to fund our business activities and repayment of debt, such as selling assets, reducing our cash dividend or paying out a smaller percentage of our taxable income (subject to the annual distribution requirements applicable to REITs under the Internal Revenue Code of 1986, as amended, or the Code).
 To the extent that we are able or choose to access capital at a higher cost than we have experienced in recent years, as reflected in higher interest rates for debt financing or a lower stock price for equity financing, our earnings per share and cash flow could be adversely affected.
 In addition, the price of common stock may fluctuate significantly or decline in a high interest rate or volatile economic environment.
-If economic conditions deteriorate, the ability of lenders to fulfill their obligations under working capital or other credit facilities that we may have in the future may be adversely impacted.
+If economic conditions deteriorate, the ability of lenders to fulfill their obligations under working capi